webtoknow/fx-trading-app/Week_09/Exercise/README.md

 ```

 We also need to add a simple java object that will contain the deserialized response.
-Create a folder *dto* under *fxtrading* and add class QuoteResponse
+Create a package *dto* under *fxtrading* and add class QuoteResponse

 ```
 package com.banking.sofware.design.fxtrading.dto;